 Wander around the medieval cobblestone streets of this tiny island and feel like you’ve gone back in time.
 On the island, you’ll find many small shops and a couple of restaurants, keep in mind that these are all very touristy.
 We suggest visiting this place for a couple of hours and then going for lunch or dinner in a nearby town.
 Or bring some delicious French cheese and bread and have yourself a picnic!

-The Mont Saint-Michel is a very popular tourist destination, and as such it can get extremely busy.
+The Mont Saint-Michel is a very popular tourist destination, and as such, it can get extremely busy.
 Our best advice is to either arrive super early in the morning, or late in the afternoon to avoid the busiest hours when most people (and the tour buses) arrive.
-Weekends are also packed, so when you can try to go on a weekday.
+Weekends are also packed, so try to go on a weekday if possible.

 Access to the island itself is free, but you do have to pay for parking.
 You can then either walk up to the island or use the free shuttle bus.
 Walking will reward you with some stunning views of the island and the leisurely stroll will take about 45 minutes.